 Solution: Stick to fewer sizes.

-If your team can’t understand the nuances between multiple sizes, reduce the number of sizes they’re choosing from.
-Stick to S, M, L, and XL—or remove XL all together and stick to S, M, and L. You can always add more sizes if necessary.
+If your team can't understand the nuances between multiple sizes, reduce the number of sizes they're choosing from.
+Stick to S, M, L, and XL, or remove XL altogether and stick to S, M, and L. You can always add more sizes if necessary.

 Solution: Use a work management tool.

 There are two huge benefits to t-shirt sizing: capacity planning and workload visibility.
-In both cases, you need a way to access everyone’s work in a centralized tool in order to reap the benefits.
-That’s where work management tools come in.
+In both cases, you need a centralized tool to access everyone's work to reap the benefits.
+That's where work management tools come in.

-Work management tools provide the clarity teams need in order to hit their goals faster.
-With these tools, you can coordinate people and work across your team, and ensure everyone has the information they need to accomplish their highest-impact work.
+Work management tools provide the clarity teams need to hit their goals faster.
+With these tools, you can coordinate people across your team and ensure everyone has the information they need to do their highest-impact work.
 To learn more, read our introduction to work management.

 Create a project estimation template